 Carrots are one of the most popular vegetables and most universally used in the world today.
-Are carrots good for diabetics?
-They can be good for people with diabetes, but very healthy in general for anyone.
+They can be very healthy for anyone in general.
 We all relate carrots to the benefit of healthy eyes.
 But carrots are so much more than just that.
-Carrots contain beta-carotene which is the antioxidant that is powerful and is connected with lowering your risk of diabetes.
+But are carrots good for diabetics?

 Research was done and showed that people with the most beta-carotene levels in their blood had over 30% lower levels of insulin than those folks who showed lower levels of beta-carotene.

 You have to be careful with carrots though.
 Carrots have been assessed a GI score of 41 which is moderate on the glycemic index chart.
 So while carrots are good for folks with diabetes or some who do not have diabetes, they are not as good as many other vegetables when it comes to lowering your blood sugar and controlling your diabetes.